mojtabamozaffar/mojtabamozaffar.github.io/content/Blog/rl_toolpath.md

 ### RL to the Rescue: A Novel Approach to Toolpath Design

 The sources propose a novel solution: modeling toolpath design as a Reinforcement Learning problem.
 In this setup, an agent learns to design optimal toolpaths by dynamically interacting with a virtual additive manufacturing environment and collecting data.
 The agent determines actions at each time step, which influences the environment and generates reward feedback.
-The agent's goal is to maximize the long-term rewards it receives by iteratively improving its strategies.
+The agent's goal is to maximize the long-horizon rewards it receives by iteratively improving its strategies.
 This approach essentially treats the toolpath generation as a planning problem, where the agent autonomously learns the most effective sequence of actions.

 ### Different Flavors of RL and Their Relevance